Our VIPs are spoilt, as you should be! We’ll give you early access to VIP offers, new releases, styling tips & inspiration.

 Even if you aren't laying the flooring yourself, there are a few things you should be aware of.
 First things first, what's underneath your engineered timber flooring installation?
 Your planks can be installed over concrete, particle board (such as yellow tongue), plywood, cement sheeting, tiles or cork.

-Steps that you might be involved in.
+Steps that you might be involved in:

 Hot tip: Keep spare planks stored away in an excellent flat space, just in case, to replace any future damaged flooring.